Living polymerization

 In polymer chemistry, living polymerization is a form of chain growth polymerization where the ability of a growing polymer chain to terminate has been removed.
 This can be accomplished in a variety of ways.
 Chain termination and chain transfer reactions are absent and the rate of chain initiation is also much larger than the rate of chain propagation.
-The result is that the polymer chains grow at a more constant rate than seen in traditional chain polymerization and their lengths remain very similar (i.e. they have a very low polydispersity index).
+The result is that the polymer chains grow at a more constant rate than seen in traditional chain polymerization and their lengths remain very similar (i.e. they have a very low dispersity index, Đ).
 Living polymerization is a popular method for synthesizing block copolymers since the polymer can be synthesized in stages, each stage containing a different monomer.
 Additional advantages are predetermined molar mass and control over end-groups.

 Living polymerization: A chain polymerization from which chain transfer and chain termination are absent.

 Note: In many cases, the rate of chain initiation is fast compared with the rate of chain propagation, so that the number of kinetic-chain carriers is essentially constant throughout the polymerization.